pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 * `label`: _string_.
 Title of the window.
 * `dockSpaceName`: _DockSpaceName (aka string)_.
-Id of the dock space where this window should initialy be placed
+Id of the dock space where this window should initially be placed
-* `GuiFunction`: _VoidFuntion_.
+* `GuiFunction`: _VoidFunction_.
 Any function that will render this window's Gui.
 * `isVisible`: _bool, default=true_.
 Flag that indicates whether this window is visible or not.
 * `canBeClosed`: _bool, default=true_.
 Flag that indicates whether the user can close this window.
 * `callBeginEnd`: _bool, default=true_.
 Flag that indicates whether ImGui::Begin and ImGui::End